Skip to content

 How to give photo credits on Instagram

-A simple rule to follow is to tag everything included in that one single image.
+A simple rule to follow when you post images is to tag everything included in that one single image.
 If you can see it, credit it.
 As you can see in the two posts above from HoneyBook members Joy Michelle Photography and Tiffany Tolliver of the EmmaRose Agency, they did this exact thing.
 If you don’t know who should be credited, dig a little deeper or ask someone who does.

-Example #1: You’re a photographer who is posting a picture of a bride getting ready for her wedding—she has her hair and makeup done and is wearing a cute robe from Etsy, holding a glass of champagne.
-The ideal credit would be to tag: the bride, the hair person, the makeup person, and the robe seller from Etsy.
+Example #1: You’re a professional photographer who is posting a picture of a bride getting ready for her wedding—she has her hair and makeup done and is wearing a cute robe from Etsy, holding a glass of champagne.
+The ideal photo credit would be to tag: the bride, the hair person, the makeup person, and the robe seller from Etsy.
 Now, you might be thinking, “That’s too much work.”
-While this might be true, it took a community to make that photograph beautiful, and that’s why those other professionals deserve credit.
+While this might be true, it took a community to make that photograph beautiful, and that’s why those other professionals deserve proper attribution.

 Example #2: You’re a florist who is posting a beautiful, tight shot of a bridesmaid in a beautiful turquoise dress, holding the bouquet you made.
-An ideal credit would be to tag: the photographer, the wedding planner, and the dress she is wearing—and maybe even tag the bride and the bridesmaid.
+An ideal photo credit would be to tag: the photographer, the wedding planner, and the dress she is wearing—and maybe even tag the bride and the bridesmaid.

 Instagram photo credit example